Introduction

 Training

-Go Auto is continuing our endeavors to ensure that our organization and people are mitigating any risk of forced labour or child labour in our supply chain and in our operations.
-In accordance with our established workplace policies and codes of conduct, we train employees to comply with legal and regulatory requirements relating to safety and human rights at the workplace.
+Go Auto is continuing its endeavors to ensure that our organization and personnel remain aware of risks and are mitigating any such risk of forced labour or child labour in our supply chain and in our operations.
+In accordance with our established workplace policies and codes of conduct, employees receive training and onboarding related to legal and regulatory requirements, workplace safety, employee conduct and human rights in the workplace.

-As part of our commitment to strengthen our controls in accordance with the Act, we are exploring additional training programs and materials offered through third party specialists and supplier partners to increase our knowledge and awareness of the indicators, risks, and due diligence requirements relating to the risks of forced labour and child labour.
+As part of our commitment to strengthen our controls in accordance with the Act, we are exploring and evaluating additional training programs and materials offered through third party specialists and supplier partners to improve our knowledge and awareness of indicators, risks, and due diligence requirements relating to forced labour and child labour.

 Assessing Effectiveness